13 Meanings

 As long as there's a victim on TV

-And my dirty dreams all come alive
+And my dirty dreams all come alive on my TV screen

-And assasination plots
+And assassination plots

 Show me what I haven't got

-Show me what I love, Who I'm supposed to be
+Show me what I love, who I'm supposed to be

 Show me everything I need